Guide

 7. Get sponsored by your employerYour current employer may have education funds available for skills development.
 Stress to your employer that the bootcamp will make you more effective at your job or could help you take on new responsibilities and projects.

 8. Finance through the bootcamp.
 Many bootcamps offer financing or personalized payment plans.
-Some bootcamps like Turing only require a deposit for starting the program.
+Some bootcamps only require a deposit for starting the program.

 9. Apply for a workforce development grant.
 There are many federal and state-based workforce development grant opportunities for career changers and upskillers that may cover some or all of a bootcamp tuition.

-2. Ascent Funding partners with all the major bootcamps, with their slogan "We Don’t Finance Students To Attend Crappy Programs."
-Those bootcamps include Coding Dojo, DigitalCrafts, Fullstack Academy, Tech Elevator, Galvanize, Metis, Thinkful, Hackbright Academy.
+2. Ascent Funding partners with all the major bootcamps, including Coding Dojo, DigitalCrafts, Fullstack Academy, Tech Elevator, Galvanize, Thinkful, Hackbright Academy.

 What's the Best Payment Option for Bootcamps?
 Ask yourself these questions:

-Does your dream school have a direct partnership with a lending platform?
+Does your dream coding bootcamp have a direct partnership with a lending platform?

 Is it important that the lending partner works with international students?

 For international students, there are some limits because many of the lenders do not offer loans to non-US citizens.
-Luckily, both Quotanda and Earnest have no restrictions for international students, although Earnest is only available in certain states in the US.
+Luckily, Quotanda has no restrictions for international students.

 How long will it take you to pay back your loan?

 Think about how long it will take you to pay back your loan once you're employed after graduation.
 Set a goal for your starting salary and pay attention to terms and interest rates when making your decision.
-In terms of interest rates, Earnest offers the lowest starting APR at 3.5% and Climb Credit is close behind at 5%.
-Most of the other lenders sit somewhere between 5-6%.
+In terms of interest rates, Climb Credit is the lowest at 5%.
+Most of the other lenders sit somewhere between 6-9%.

 Remember that you will likely not be able to start paying your load back until after you graduate.
 In some cases, a lending partner may offer an interest-only loan.
 That means students are able to make interest-only payments while in school and for three months after.
 Three months after graduating, students begin making full payments (tuition + interest).

-Can I use 529 to pay for a Coding Bootcamp?
+Can I use a 529 account to pay for a Coding Bootcamp?

 If the bootcamp is eligible for Title IV federal student aid, then yes!
-For example, Kenzie Academy at SNHU.
 Here's a list of the accredited bootcamps

 Further Reading + Watching